Skip to content

 Things to try out:

 1. Email Verification Flow: Try signing up with a new email address.
 Check your email for the verification link and click it.
-The verification route handler will process the token and redirect you to your profile.
+The verification page will exchange the authorization code for a session using PKCE and redirect you to your profile.

 2. Sign In/Out Flow: Try signing out and then signing back in with the same credentials using the server actions.